stellenberger/CV/README.md

 #### Makers Academy (Jan 2020 - May 2020)

-- Familiar with programming practises such as OOP, TDD, MVC, DDD
+- Competent with programming practises such as OOP, TDD, MVC, DDD
-- Economical and High Quality work using Agile/XP
+- Efficient work using Agile/XP
 - Web development with Ruby, Rails and JavaScript
 - Testing frameworks such as RSpec, Jasmine